 L. Mahadevan, Ph.D. explains the complex relationship between form and function in nature, especially the underlying geometry present in many biological structures and processes.
-Many scientific disciplines use the art of folding, or origami, to represent this relationship, with numerous applications from the unfurling of a leaf or a solar sail to the micro-structure of DNA.
+Many scientific disciplines use the art of folding, or origami, to represent this relationship, with numerous applications from the unfurling of a leaf to the micro-structure of DNA.

 These sculptural objects adapt the mechanics of folding to transform flat photographs into 3 dimensions, mimicking natural forms and observed plant growth patterns.

 the City & the City